 It has some unique health properties as well.

 Lion’s mane mushroom has been used in Chinese medicine for thousands of years.

-It is said to bestow the “nerves of steel and the memory of a lion” to those who partake.
+It is said to bestow “nerves of steel and the memory of a lion” to those who consume it.

 Let’s take a closer look to see how this unusual mushroom lives up to its reputation as a superb cognitive and mood enhancer.